ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/date adjustment/Date adjustment Methodological Spec.md

 ## 2.0 Terminology

-* Expected period start date – The start date of the period set by the user
+* Expected period start date – The expected start date of the period set by the user.
-* Expected period end date – The end date of the period set by the user
+* Expected period end date – The expected end date of the period set by the user.
-* Variable(s) to be date adjusted – The user can select one or more variables to be date adjusted
+* Variable(s) to be date adjusted – The user can select one or more variables to be date adjusted.
-* Contributor’s returned start date – The start date of the period returned by a respondent
+* Contributor’s returned start date – The start date of the period returned by a respondent/observed in the data.
-* Contributor’s returned end date – The end date of the period returned by a respondent
+* Contributor’s returned end date – The end date of the period returned by a respondent/observed in the data.
-* Domain – Classification group
+* Domain – Classification group.
-* Set to mid-point – Allows the user to apply the mid-point method described below
+* Set to mid-point – Allows the user to apply the mid-point method described below.
-* Set to equal weighted – Allows the user to apply the equal weighted method described below
+* Set to equal weighted – Allows the user to apply the equal weighted method described below.
-* Use calendar days – Allows the user to apply the calendar days method described below
+* Use calendar days – Allows the user to apply the calendar days method described below.
-* Average weekly – Allows the user to apply the average weekly method described below
+* Average weekly – Allows the user to apply the average weekly method described below.
-* Short period parameter – This is used to raise a flag to alert the user that the contributor’s returned period is short
+* Short period parameter – This is used to raise a flag to alert the user that the contributor’s returned period is short.
-* Long period parameter – This is used to raise a flag to alert the user that the contributor’s returned period is long
+* Long period parameter – This is used to raise a flag to alert the user that the contributor’s returned period is long.
 * Date mapping – This is a file which contains dates and relevant trading day weights per domain.
-* Trading day weights: These are weights associated with each day, the weights allow the user to give a higher value to certain days, an example is setting 0.2 for weekdays and 0 for weekend when considering turnover values as retailers sell more on weekdays and won’t be open on weekends.
+* Trading day weights: These are weights associated with each day to allow the user to give a higher value to certain days relative to others in a given period.
+For example setting weights of 0.2 for weekdays and 0 for weekends when considering turnover data values would imply that turnover is not generated on the weekend and is stable throughout weekdays.
-* Sum of trading day weights over contributors period: The trading day weights will be summed over the dates returned, all dates are inclusive.
+* Sum of trading day weights over contributor's period: The trading day weights will be summed over the dates returned; all dates are inclusive.
-* Number of days in contributors returned period: The number of days returned by the contributor, all dates are inclusive.
+* Number of days in contributor's returned period: The number of days returned by the contributor; all dates are inclusive.
-* Actual period start date: Will appear on the output dataset and is the start date that the output is based on
+* Actual period start date: Will appear on the output dataset and is the start date that the output is based on.
-* Actual period end date: Will appear on the output dataset and is the end date that the output is based on
+* Actual period end date: Will appear on the output dataset and is the end date that the output is based on.
-* Number of days in actual returned period: The number of days the user set
+* Number of days in actual returned period: The number of days the user set.
 * Sum of trading day weights over actual period: The sum of the trading weights over the days set by the user.
-* Date adjusted Q20: The adjusted question value based on the sum of the trading days weights ratio.
+* Date adjusted variable: The adjusted data value based on the sum of the trading days weights ratio.

 ## 3.0 Summary